Pelargonic acid

 Pelargonic acid, also called nonanoic acid, is an organic compound with structural formula CH3(CH2)7CO2H.
 It is a nine-carbon fatty acid.
 Nonanoic acid is a colorless oily liquid with an unpleasant, rancid odor.
 It is nearly insoluble in water, but very soluble in organic solvents.
 The esters and salts of pelargonic acid are called pelargonates or nonanoates.

 The acid is named after the pelargonium plant, since oil from its leaves contains esters of the acid.

 Preparation

-Together with azelaic acid, it is produced industrially by ozonolysis of oleic acid.
+Pelargonic acid, similarly to azelaic acid, is produced industrially by the ozonolysis of oleic acid.

 Alternatively, pelargonic acid can be produced in a two-step process beginning with coupled dimerization and hydroesterification of 1,3-butadiene.
-This step produces a doubly unsaturated C9-ester, which can be hydrogenated to give esters of pelargonic acid.
+This step produces a doubly unsaturated C9-ester, which can be hydrogenated to produce esters of pelargonic acid.

 A laboratory preparation involves permanganate oxidation of 1-decene.